Elisa Fontana is the Palce2Be School Project Manager at Curwen Primary School.

 Place2Be also supports teachers and school staff members to understand and manage behavioural or class-based issues or to offer guidance following a critical incident.
 These meetings may also be a space to reflect on issues impacting upon ones teaching practice and to provide advice about self-care.

 How Place2Be works

 There is a special Place2Be room inside the school where children can go to express and think about their worries, through talking, creative work and play.
-Adults that are qualified to work therapeutically, called School Project Managers, support this process, helping children to find new ways of coping with difficulties so they don’t get in the way of friendships or learning.
+Adults that are qualified to work therapeutically, supervised by a School Project Manager, support this process, helping children to find new ways of coping with difficulties so they don’t get in the way of friendships or learning.

 Times when we’re especially useful

 There are times when children feel particularly sad, confused, fearful or angry, due to, for example, family challenges such as separation or illness, or even the death of a much-loved pet.
 Some children may become withdrawn; others may become demanding or challenging in their behaviour: that’s when having Place2Be in school is especially helpful.

 Any child requiring emotional support for any reason.